talagayev/OpenMMDL/docs/forcefield_water.rst

    :requestheader Authorization: `token`

 .. important::
-   The author name must be in URL encoded formataesd
+   The author name must be in URL encoded formata56